code64Zmafi0/QuerySeek/README.md

 ### Build index

+When performing a minor update of the library, it is recommended to update the index, as it may be incompatible with the old version.

 **Building**

 - Use QS.Build() to build Index intsnace index isntance, passing the normalizer and splitter instances to the method, as well as an enumeration entities for searching